glenasmith/glenasmith.github.io/guava/guava.md

 ## Guava and Null

-* This is a library to teach you about null safety
+* This is a library to teach you about [null safety](https://code.google.com/p/guava-libraries/wiki/UsingAndAvoidingNullExplained)
-* Fields that are Nullable are marked @Nullable
+* Fields that are Nullable are marked [@Nullable](https://code.google.com/p/google-guice/wiki/UseNullable)
-* Interesting to explore JSR 305
+* Interesting to explore JSR 305 et al (See [StackOverflow](http://stackoverflow.com/questions/4963300/which-notnull-java-annotation-should-i-use))

 ---